jwhi/InteractiveFiction/README.md

 Testing the foundation of a text adventure written in Java with Slick2D and LWJGL.

 Using the Stanford Log-linear Part-Of-Speech Tagger to identify the verb and noun of sentence for commands.
-Not yet implemented.

 Using edited images from various authors on OpenGameArt.org, primarily pixel32 and jerom.